Unit 12: Music and the Body

 For her PhD, Jane Davidson (1993) was the first researcher using the point-light technique to study the bodily communication of expressiveness in music(Davidson, 1993).
 Four violinists were asked to play either normally, in an exaggerated way or in a “deadpan” way without expressiveness.
 Videos of these performances were created showing only the points of the body, in versions with or without sound.
 A total of 21 musically experienced individuals rated the expressive intentions correctly even for visual-only videos, which led to strongest perceived differences between deadpan and exaggerated versions.
 Further studies by Davidson revealed that non-musicians relied particularly on the visual information.

-The body movements of clarinettists have been studied repeatedly.
+The body movements of clarinetists have been studied repeatedly.
 An obvious reason is that playing the clarinet simply allows for a high number of expressive body movements without hindering the performance.
-A further, more pragmatic reason for empirical research lies in the fact that optical motion capture systems can be easily used with clarinettists, because spatial masking of the bodily markers by the instrument is limited, and there are fewer optical reflections than for instruments made of brass such as saxophones or trumpets.
+A further, more pragmatic reason for empirical research lies in the fact that optical motion capture systems can be easily used with clarinetists, because spatial masking of the bodily markers by the instrument is limited, and there are fewer optical reflections than for instruments made of brass such as saxophones or trumpets.

-In a widely cited study, Vines, Krumhansl, Wanderley and Levitin (Vines et al., 2006) decided to show the full videos of two clarinettists performing a Stravinsky piece.
+In a widely cited study, Vines, Krumhansl, Wanderley and Levitin (Vines et al., 2006) decided to show the full videos of two clarinetists performing a Stravinsky piece.
 Using a multimodal paradigm, presenting audio- or video-only versions, or both audio and video combined, they asked musically trained individuals to judge the perceived tension and phrasal boundaries continuously by moving a slider.
 Interestingly, the audio and video presentations yielded a considerable level of agreement for phrasal structures, but less so for perceived tension as a measure of perceived emotion.
 The authors conclude that being able to see the performers’ bodies provided important information that augmented the auditory-only experience.

-Twelve years later, the body motion of 22 clarinettists was recorded with an optical motion capture system by Weiss, Nusseck and Spahn (Weiss et al., 2018).
-By means of a cluster analysis that involved movement data of various bodies parts (more specifically: standard deviations of angle data), they found that some clarinettists often moved up and down in their knees, while others showed strong arm motion or no specific motion pattern.
+Twelve years later, the body motion of 22 clarinetists was recorded with an optical motion capture system by Weiss, Nusseck and Spahn (Weiss et al., 2018).
+By means of a cluster analysis that involved movement data of various bodies parts (more specifically: standard deviations of angle data), they found that some clarinetists often moved up and down in their knees, while others showed strong arm motion or no specific motion pattern.
 A further group performed very small movements only.
 This group of performers received the lowest ratings in items such as expressiveness, fluency and professionalism in a perceptual experiment that kept the audio track constant.
-The “arms group” and particularly the “knees groups” of clarinettists were perceived to be more expressive, indicating again how vision may help the audience of musical performances.
+The “arms group” and particularly the “knees groups” of clarinetists were perceived to be more expressive, indicating again how vision may help the audience of musical performances.
 These results were not influenced by the performers’ gender.

 Percussionists